Published by Christina Riley. Last Updated on July 18, 2023.

 Hendersonville (and Henderson County Neighbors)

 Hendersonville is the biggest town in Henderson County, known for great wineries (and breweries), amazing apple orchards, and late summer’s Apple Festival (and apple picking, too!).
-We love walking around its downtown but also the fun things to do nearby.
+We love walking around its downtown, eating at its great restaurants, and also, exploring the fun things to do nearby.

 We can keep going on and on forever about great things to do near the Carl Sandburg Home.
-However, you can find more about these places and more in these guides.
+However, you can find more about these places and more in these NC travel guides.